Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Experimental Setup

-Our final set of experiments builds upon the findings of \citep{zhu2024language}, who showed that employing trained probes with inference time intervention \citep[ITI]{li2023inferencetime} could enhance LMs' performance on ToM tasks.
-We take a step further and ask: \textit{Can we enhance LMs' performance by manipulating their activations without the need for training dedicated probes?} (RQ5) To find an answer we use contrastive activation addition \citep[CAA]{rimsky2023steering}, an extension of activation addition \citep[AA]{turner2023activation} that computes \textit{steering vectors} to control LMs' behaviour.
+Prior work found that it is possible to manipulate models' representations of beliefs by using \cite[ITI]{li2023inferencetime}, and that such interventions can improve LMs' performance on ToM tasks.
+We take this further by asking whether a general ``belief vector'' can be distilled and \textit{injected} into the models' activations to \textit{strengthen} their ToM abilities.
+To this end, we use contrastive activation addition \cite[CAA]{rimsky2023steering}, an extension of activation addition \cite[AA]{turner2023activation} that computes \textit{steering vectors} to control LMs' behaviour.
 Steering vectors are computed as the average difference in residual stream activations between pairs of positive and negative instances of a specific behaviour.
 Formally, given a dataset $\mathcal{D}$ of triplets ($p$, $c_p$, $c_n$), where $p$ is a prompt, $c_p$ is a positive completion, and $c_n$ is a negative completion, CAA computes a \textit{mean difference} vector $v^{md}_l$ for layer $l$ as: